Trust And Estate Administration

 When a loved one dies it can be a confusing time in which you are in immense grief while also needing to make sure you handle all the technical details of locating assets, paying bills, and making sure your loved one’s assets get to the right people, without conflict.
 We are here to help.

-Whether your loved one created a trust to hold their assets, or did not, he or she did have assets (called the estate of the deceased) that must be handled with careful attention and it’s critical that you work with a Personal Family Lawyer® who can help you to do the right thing, minimize conflict and ensure the smoothest possible transition of assets.
+Whether your loved one created a trust to hold their assets or did not, he or she did have assets (called the estate of the deceased) that must be handled with careful attention and it’s critical that you work with a Lawyer who can help you to do the right thing, minimize conflict and ensure the smoothest possible transition of assets.

 If there is not a trust or if not all assets have been properly titled in the name of a trust that was created, we can help your family through the process of estate administration, usually requiring a court process, called probate.
 If you are a beneficiary of an estate, or an executor or trustee, contact us for support in handling the transition of your loved ones assets as easily as possible.